 The consultant will analyze the data collected to understand the multimodal travel needs of the county.
-This will include transit, climate change mitigation needs, and equity.
-The study will also examine the current state of infrastructure and projected needs.
+This will include transit, and extreme weather mitigation needs.
+The Plan will also examine the current state of infrastructure and projected needs.

 Travel Forecasting